About the FOIA Project

 - Harvest and organize — by agency, by district, by plaintiff and in other ways — extensive information about every new instance when government withholding decisions are challenged in federal court.
 In addition to court records about these cases, additional documents and comments will be sought from both the plaintiffs and the agencies.

-- Develop and continually enhance a unique new FOIA Project web site where all Americans can easily locate docket, complaint and attachment information about each case.
+- Continually enhance the FOIA Project website, where anyone can easily locate docket, complaint and attachment information about each case.
 Entries initially will include the names of the top level agency officials approving specific withholding decisions and of the individuals and attorneys bringing each case.

 - Spread the word.
 The growing web of online search and networking channels will be fully exploited to ensure that each day’s new set of bureaucratic decisions improperly denying public access to public information reaches an ever-growing audience.
 Organizations will be encouraged to become FOIA Project partners and to make use of the identified problems in their independent transparency campaigns.
-Special reports will be developed on selected topics and distributed to a range of commentators.
+Special reports will be developed on selected topics and distributed.
 Creative new ways to widen a concerned national audience will be sought.

-The ultimate goal of these FOIA Project mechanisms will be to shame those who violate the FOIA by creating a broad new kind of sanction: through systematic public exposure, eliminate the de facto secrecy that today cloaks from public censure those who engage in unlawful withholding.
+The ultimate goal of the FOIA Project is a more open, responsive government that adheres to the law and ceases improper withholding.
+We believe we can affect this change by creating a broad new kind of sanction: the systematic public exposure of those who engage in unlawful withholding.

 In short, by altering the climate in which FOIA decisions are made as well as the calculus used by bureaucrats in improperly withholding information, the project seeks fundamental change in public accountability.
 Full documentation of each instance of improper withholding will force bureaucrats to publicly justify their unjustifiable decisions.
 And by knowing that their decisions will be subject to scrutiny, the federal officials deciding them will need to give much more weight to the high importance of full disclosure.